jmcnamara/rust_xlsxwriter/examples/Readme.md

   functions are new to Excel 365.
 The examples mirror the examples in the Excel documentation for these functions.

+* `app_embedded_images.rs` - An example of embedding images into a worksheet cells using rust_xlsxwriter.
+This image scales to size of the cell and moves with it.
+This approach can be useful if you are building up a spreadsheet of products with a column of images for each product.
+  This is the equivalent of Excel's menu option to insert an image using the option to "Place in Cell" which is only available in Excel 365 versions from 2023 onwards.
+For older versions of Excel a `#VALUE!` error is displayed.

 * `app_file_to_memory.rs` - An example of creating a simple Excel xlsx file in an in memory Vec<u8> buffer using the rust_xlsxwriter library.